-Data Types in JAVA
+Data Types in JAVA with Examples

-In this article, I am going to discuss the Data Types in Java with examples.
+In this article, I am going to discuss the Data Types in Java with Examples.
 Please read our previous article, where we discussed how to write, compile, and execute a Java Program in detail.
 As a developer, it is very important for you to understand the Data Type in Java.
 This is because you need to decide which data type to use for a specific type of value.
 As part of this article, we are going to discuss the following pointers in detail.

 - What are the data types in Java?